 Besides a workshops on the site, the students will work on a digital model for which all software and introductions are provided.
 No previous knowledge in terms of software is required.

-Bridges scanned on the Workshop by the Students: Collection of Bridges
+Bridges scanned and collaged, repositioned Designs by the Students: below and on > Collection of Bridges